-This light comes ON when the ignition switch is turned ON, and remains ON until the engine is running.
+This light comes ON every time the ignition switch is turned ON, and remains ON for approximately 1 second.

-When this indicator light is ON during engine operation. it indicates the engine is overheating.
+When this indicator light is ON during engine operation, it indicates the engine is overheating.

-engine overheats, ENGINE OVERHEATS in TROUBLESHOOTING.
+If the engine overheats, refer to ENGINE OVERHEATS in TROUBLESHOOTING.